leaf-ai/studio-go-runner/docs/aws_k8s.md

 Having deployed the needed secrets for the SQS queue the runner can now be deployed.
 A template for deployment can be found at examples/aws/deployment.yaml.

 Copy the example and examine the file for the studioml-go-runner-ecr-cred CronJob resource.
-In this resource you will need to change the [AWS Account ID], [AWS_ACCESS_KEY_ID], and [AWS_SECRET_ACCESS_KEY] strings to the appropriate values and then 'kubectl apply -f the file'.
+In this resource you will need to change the [AWS Account ID], [AWS_ACCESS_KEY_ID], and [AWS_SECRET_ACCESS_KEY] strings to the appropriate values and then 'kubectl apply -f [the file]'.
 You will also want to modify the Replica parameter in the studioml-go-runner-deployment Deployment resource as well.

 Be aware that any person, or entity having access to the kubernetes vault can extract these secrets unless extra measures are taken to first encrypt the secrets before injecting them into the cluster.
 For more information as to how to used secrets hosted through the file system on a running k8s container please refer to, https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod.